Frank Furedi: Criticism

-Critics of Furedi are drawn from a wide spectrum of left and progressive opinion who criticise as cultish and reactionary the organizations in which he has been a leading figure.
-Furedi's views on race have been described as a "colourblind racism".
+Left and progressive critics of Furedi maintain that the organizations he has supported are cultish and reactionary.
+Blogger Benjamin Doxtdator has described Furedi's views on race as a "colourblind racism."
 George Monbiot has accused Furedi of overseeing extreme right-wing libertarian campaigns "against gun control, against banning tobacco advertising and child pornography, and in favour of global warming, human cloning and freedom for corporations".
 Monbiot has also accused him of leading entryism of ex-RCPers into "key roles in the formal infrastructure of public communication used by the science and medical establishment", to pursue an agenda in favour of genetic engineering.
 The journalist Nick Cohen has described the RCP as a "weird cult" whose Leninist discipline, disruptive behaviour and selfish publicity-seeking have remained unaltered during the various tactical shifts in the face it presents to the wider world.

 Personal life

 Furedi is married to Ann Furedi.
 He lives in Faversham, Kent.
+Their son Jacob edits online publication Dispatch.